 Recognizing Mold Growth In Your Home

 The first step to purging the home of mold growth is to realize that the home is contaminated with mold.
 Molds can be highly toxic, and they can be dangerous to the health of your family and your pets.
-For example, some molds can cause allergic reactions, lead to respiratory problems or threaten the life of people with certain illnesses.
+For example, some molds can cause allergic reactions, lead to respiratory problems, or threaten the lives of people with certain illnesses.

 Here are a few ways to recognize mold in your home: